 A noise prediction model has been prepared using SoundPLAN Version 8.2 3D computational noise modelling software.
-A series of scenarios have been analysed in conjunction with the calculations and are presented to support the acoustic assessment.
+A series of scenarios have been analysed with supporting spreadsheet calculations.

-The model prediction considers attenuation due to distance, terrain, absorption by the atmosphere and ground, and reflections from building facades (including a contribution of the receiver façade).
+The model prediction considers attenuation due to distance, terrain, absorption by the atmosphere and ground, and reflections from building facades (including the receiver façade).

-The assessment assumes worst-case theoretical downwind conditions in all directions from all sources, which provides a conservative approach of assessment.
+The noise modelling assumes worst-case theoretical downwind conditions in all directions from all sources, which provides a conservative approach for assessment.